fennec622/homebridge-mqtt-security/README.md

 ## Notes
 - Usage of this plugin requires an MQTT broker to be setup, check out Mosquitto (https://github.com/eclipse/mosquitto) if you're in need of one.
-- "command_topic" and associated payloads is what Homebridge will send to your MQTT broker.
+- "command_topic" and associated payload is what Homebridge will send to your MQTT broker.
-- "state_topic" and associated payloads is what Homebridge will receive from your MQTT broker.
+- "state_topic" and associated payload is what Homebridge will receive from your MQTT broker.

 ## Installation